liamcryan/data-handyman/content/post/formspree.md

 ---
 title: "Formspree?"
-date: 2017-09-08
+date: 2017-09-10
 tags: ["data", "formspree", "form"]
 draft: false
 ---

-## Hello and welcome to data-handyman.com

-I am very excited to be getting this site online!
-There are a lot of things that I am learning through this process, and one of them is creating a form.
+## Why Formspree?

 Creating a form itself isn't too complicated or interesting to me.
-What interests me about creating forms is the action taken once you press the submit button.
+What interests me about creating forms is the 'action' taken once you press the submit button.
 Really, the amount of things that can be done with the data that you have filled in the form is endless.

-I want to be able to organize and to keep track of who is trying to contact me.
-Maybe the action can be to send the form data to a database or a file?
-That's one solution, but only part of it.
-I still need a way to easily respond to someone.
-A solution that addresses both of these items involves a form action that emails and organizes the form data into a database or file.
-Oh, by the way did I mention I don't want to spend any money?

-I want to talk about a service that addresses part of the above scenario.
+I also want to be able to respond to the person who is contacting me.
+So, the 'action' I am looking for the form to take is to email.
+In a later section, I want to go over organizing this data, but the first step is receiving it.

-The service is called Formspree if you haven't guessed, and it will enable a form to send data to my email address.
-It is important to me to be able to organize this data into a database or file, and we will go over how that will work another time.
+Formspree is the service I will be using to email the form's data if you haven't guessed already, and it will enable a form to send data to my email address.

 ### Diving into Formspree